antoinecollet5/lbfgsb/README.rst

 - learn the underlying mechanisms of lbfgsb code;
 - provide understandable, modern code using the high-level language python, while using typing, explicit function names and standardized formatting thanks to `Ruff <https://docs.astral.sh/ruff/>`_;
 - provide detailed and explicit documentation;
-- offer totally free code, including for commercial use, thanks to the MIT license;
+- offer totally free code, including for commercial use, thanks to the BSD-3-Clause license;
 - garantee efficient code, with the number of calls to the objective function and gradient at least as low as in the reference implementation, and without drastically increasing memory consumption or computation time, thanks to the use of numpy and vectorization;
 - add relevant stopping criteria;
 - add the possibility to restart the solver from a checkpoint;